 Let’s take a closer look at this process for text, images, and sound.

-These tools are pre-trained.
-By the time you ask an AI tool to generate something for you, it’s already done all of its homework.
-It has studied large amounts of text authored by humans in order to understand the relationship between individual words.
+These tools are pre-trained and have studied large amounts of text authored by humans in order to understand the relationship between individual words.
 For example, it can see that the words “plots”, “corn,” and “experiment” tend to appear in paragraphs on the Morrow Plots, our experimental corn field, but these algorithms also know that “corn” can also appear in a chowder recipe.

 The computer’s understanding of words and their relationships is called a language model.
 AI models are trained on hundreds of thousands of texts, so we refer to these as large language models or LLMs.

-Finally, these tools are transformers, which means that they take what they know about combinations of words to create new combinations that sound plausible.
+Finally, these tools are transformers.
+They take what they know about combinations of words to create new combinations that sound plausible.
 They use an algorithm called a transformer to generate new text one word at a time, adding an element of randomness to mimic human creativity.

 Instead of looking for relationships between words, computers “see” an image by looking at pixels, the basic building blocks of digital images.
 The computer will compare one pixel to the ones that surround it, paying close attention to colors, outlines, and texture.
 During the training process, the computer learns how to identify parts of an image that are important (feature recognition) and then categorize them (classification).
 Tools like Adobe Acrobat and ABBY Fine Reader use optical character recognition to identify the shapes of letters and create transcriptions of text.